Electronic Raffles: Licensing

-The Registrar has put in place a new electronic raffle regulatory framework that will allow eligible charitable or religious organizations to be licensed to conduct and manage electronic raffles in Ontario.
+The Registrar has put in place an Electronic Raffle Regulatory Framework that allows eligible charitable or religious organizations to be licensed to conduct and manage electronic raffles in Ontario.

 Electronic raffles refer to the use of computers for the sale of tickets, the selection of winners and the distribution of prizes in a licensed charity raffle.

-The eligibility of your organization will be determined by the licensing authority you are applying to.
+The licensing authority you are applying to will determine whether or not your organization is eligible.
 Charitable registration with Canada Revenue Agency or incorporation as a non-profit organization does not guarantee eligibility for a licence.

-Your organization may be eligible if it provides charitable services to Ontario residents in one or more of the following areas:
+Your organization may be eligible for a charitable gaming licence if it provides charitable services to Ontario residents in one or more of the following areas: